Nay_ho_tze's Medicine Musings

 and here they are … how’d i do?

-Princess Evening Star's gift - sans a long lost drum ... the doppelganger (excuse the juice glass
+Princess Evening Star's gift - sans a long lost white drum ... the doppelganger stands in a juice glass ;)

 Scroll the gallery for close-up shots...